FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 IMDb's Wireframes.
 From left to right: Homepage, Movie Page, Celebrity Page.
 You can <a href="https://github.com/FilipaGo/imdb-redesign-mobile-site-prototype/tree/master/_images_readme/wireframes" >check the larger images here</a>.</p>
 <br></br>

 IMDb is a content-heavy, exceedingly detailed website, but it didn’t seem right to just start cutting things off.
-As I said before, IMDb has a large and very diverse audience, from casual users to hardcore movie lovers, so what may not appeal to some, might be a treasure to others.
+As I said before, IMDb has a large and very diverse audience, from casual users to movie lovers, so what may not appeal to some, might be a treasure to others.

-As I didn’t want to strip the database off of its’ essence, which is the richness and depth of its’ contents, the first wireframes versions didn’t come out quite right.
+As I didn’t want to strip the database off its’ essence, which is the richness and depth of its’ contents, the first wireframes versions didn’t come out quite right.
 The movie and celebrity pages were excessively long, overloaded with information, which ultimately damaged usability and the overall experience, especially on mobile devices.

 Exposing every detail on the pages was creating a lot of clutter so I took a deep breath, a few steps back, and started working on a simplified version of the wireframes.

-I bared the design to content blocks, grouped the pages' contents by themes and designed a tabular sub-navigation that could ease the user’s experience by reducing the amount of information displayed on the page at the same time. 😌
+I bared the design to content blocks, grouped the pages' contents by themes and designed a tabular sub-navigation that could ease the user’s experience by reducing the amount of information displayed on the page. 😌

 <br></br>
 <p align="center">